 To set yourself up for success, have an external source hold you accountable.
 Whether that is a friend, your spouse, or Habit House, tell them when you plan to accomplish your habit and have them ask you how it went the following weekend.
 Having someone share encourage your progress and support your goals is key.

 Looking for someone to provide the resources and accountability you need to build a healthy habit?
-Join Habit House.
-We are currently private beta testing the product and are admitting select women as space becomes available.
-Request an invitation.
+Book your Habit Discovery to join Habit House.
+We are currently admitting select women as space becomes available.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!